epistemex/transformation-matrix-js/readme.md

 2D Affine Transformation Matrix
 ===============================

-An affine transformation matrix (3x3) class for JavaScript that performs various transformations such as rotate, scale, translate, skew, shear, add, subtract, multiply, divide, inverse, decomposing, animation, converting to and from a SVG matrix, creating matrix from triangles and more (full HTML documentation is included).
+An affine transformation matrix (3x3) class for JavaScript that performs various transformations such as rotate, scale, translate, skew, shear, add, subtract, multiply, divide, inverse, decomposing, animation, converting to and from a SVG/DOM matrix, creating matrix from triangles and more ([full HTML documentation](https://epistemex.github.io/transformation-matrix-js/Matrix.html) is included).

-It's primarily intended for situations where you need to track or create transforms and want to apply it permanently/manually to your own points and polygons.
+It's primarily intended for situations where you need to track or create transforms and want to apply it permanently/manually to your own points and polygons, or when you need cross-browser compatibility.

 The matrix can optionally synchronize a canvas 2D context or a DOM element so that the transformations on the canvas matches pixel perfect the local transformations of the Matrix object.

 For browsers which support DOMMatrix and/or SVGMatrix it can be used as a supplementary framework to increase flexibility such as working directly with transformed points, perform addition transformation, interpolate animation and so forth.

-*Automatic Node support when used in a node.js environment.*
+Targets first and most client side use, but can be used directly in a node.js environment as well.

 *No dependencies.*